aherbert/gdsc-smlm/docs/model_plugins.rst

 Produces an average PSF image using selected diffraction limited spots from a sample image.

-The
-``PSF Creator``
-plugin can be used to create a Point Spread Function (PSF) image for a microscope.
+The ``PSF Creator`` plugin can be used to create a Point Spread Function (PSF) image for a microscope.
+The PSF can be saved as an image or a cubic spline function depending on the analysis mode.
 The PSF represents how a single point source of light passes through the microscope optics to be captured on the camera.
-Due to physical limits the wavelength of light cannot be focussed perfectly and will appear as a blurred spot.
+Due to physical limits the wavelength of light cannot be focused perfectly and will appear as a blurred spot.
 The spot will change size with z-depth as the light will be captured as it is converging to, or diverging from, the focal point.
 Additionally since the spot is actually composed of a series of waves it may appear as a ring due to diffraction.
 More details on the PSF can be found in section :numref:`{number}: {name} <background:Diffraction limit of light microscopy>`.

 The exact shape of a PSF can be calculated using various models that account for the diffraction of various immersion media (water, oil, etc.) used to image samples.
 However individual microscope optics are unique and the PSF may vary from one set-up to another even if the hardware is duplicated.
-The
-``PSF Creator``
-allows an image model of the PSF to be created that can be used in simulations to draw diffraction limited spots that appear the same as those taken on the microscope.
+The ``PSF Creator`` allows an image model of the PSF to be created that can be used in simulations to draw diffraction limited spots that appear the same as those taken on the microscope.
 These simulations can be used to optimise localisation analysis.
+The stack alignment mode also allows the PSF to be saved as a function using a cubic spline approximation.
+Cubic spline PSFs can be used for rendering images or fitting to image data.
+Cubic splines are administered using the ``Cubic Spline Manager`` plugin (see :numref:`%s <model_plugins:Cubic Spline Manager>`).

 .. index:: input image